Urban Sensing Using Existing Fiber-Optic Networks: Results

 The results of seismic source mapping have been validated against a diverse set of urban seismic events with precisely known coordinates and timings.
 To establish ground truth, we use the fiber co-linear with roadways and railways to accurately estimate the positions and timings of seismic sources, such as trains and trucks moving on these roads and rails.
 The self-weight of moving vehicles causes the ground to deform elastically, producing quasi-static DAS signals~\cite{10.1145/3596262}.
 Locations of the trucks and trains are estimated by detecting peaks in these quasi-static signals of the co-linear fiber responses.

 We then use DAS data only from the remote fibers to map these urban seismic sources.
 In particular, the first segment of the telecommunications cable (DAS channels 0 to 3,500) in Region 3, as shown in Fig. 2a, runs adjacent to a railway track.
-The passing of the freight train along this track generates strong seismic waves, detectable within an aperture of 2 kilometers centered on the train position (Extended Data Fig. 4a and d).
-Similarly, seismic waves induced by truck movements can be identified from as far as 1.5 kilometers away (Extended Data Fig. 4b and d).
+The passing of the freight train along this track generates strong seismic waves, detectable within an aperture of 2 kilometers centered on the train position (Supplementary Fig. 5a and d).
+Similarly, seismic waves induced by truck movements can be identified from as far as 1.5 kilometers away (Supplementary Fig. 5b and d).
 Another significant example is the seismic signals generated by construction activities.
 Public records of development projects in San Jose, California, indicate a construction site near DAS channel 7300.
-Seismic waves generated by construction activities are detectable by DAS channels from up to 500 meters (Extended Data Fig. 4c-d).
+Seismic waves generated by construction activities are detectable by DAS channels from up to 500 meters (Supplementary Fig. 5c and d).

 The agreement between the predicted and actual arrival times of surface waves generated by the aforementioned events assesses the accuracy of our surface wave velocity estimations (Fig. 2a-c).
-Following the frequency-domain beamforming, spatial maps of SSP for these events were constructed (Fig. 2d-e and Extended Data Fig. 7).
+Following the frequency-domain beamforming, spatial maps of SSP for these events were constructed (Fig. 2d-f and Supplementary Fig. 8).
 Importantly, to validate seismic source mapping using remote optical fibers, we utilize only DAS channels located far from the train, truck, and construction sources for beamforming.
 The alignment between the mapped seismic source hotspots and the actual event locations demonstrates the effectiveness of our approach in both detecting events and accurately estimating their locations.
 The mapping of SSP at the construction site further verified the capability of our approach in estimating stationary seismic sources.